Professor-G/MicroLIA/README.md

 # Test Script

-To make sure that the algorithm is working as intended, please run the following test scripts:
+To make sure that the algorithm is working, please run the following test scripts:

 * test_script1
 * test_script2

 Both test scripts should classify the test lightcurve as microlensing.
-Can additionally run the stats_computation_unittest to ensure that all the statistical metrics are working as intended.
+For an additional test, run the stats_computation_unittest to ensure that all the statistical metrics are working as intended.

 # How to Contribute?